 After an hour or so, you will be able to pick up your local license.
 Each emirate has slightly different procedures.
 In Dubai, the transfer costs AED 410.

 If your license has not been issued in one of the above countries, the procedure is somewhat more complicated.
 You will have to undergo lessons and tests and basically start anew.

 Once you have your new driving license from whichever emirate’s RTA, you will be able to drive throughout the UAE and the various GCC states.
 The licenses are credit-card sized and show your photo, full name, nationality, and valid from-to dates, plus the vehicle class you are permitted to drive.
 The duration of your license depends on your original license and length of residence permit but can be easily renewed.

-Car registration and maintenance in the UAE
+Car registration and maintenance

 If you are thinking of importing your car into the UAE, you will first of all have to have: